prakharg01/Manipulator-Kinematics/README.md

 **IK3DOFElbow** -Inverse kinematics of 3 dof (3d) arm

-**IK3DOFITERATIVE** -Inverse kinematics of 3dof planar arm using numerical newton raphson method and the inverse pseudo jacobian
+**IK3DOFPATHFOLLOWING** -Inverse kinematics of 3dof planar arm using numerical newton raphson method and the inverse pseudo jacobian

 **DH.M** - a function to compute the DH Paramaters

+**NOTE**
+Visualisation of the intermediate steps of the newton raphson algorithm can be done in VREP (COPPELIA SIMULATOR)

+1) run the IK3DOFPATHFOLLOWING.m script that will generate path.csv and data.csv
+2) load the path.csv file in vrep
+3) simulate the scene 3RIKV2.0.ttt

 ---------------------------------------------------------------------------------------------------------------------------------